0vergrown/Handbook/src/content/docs/datapack/03-entity-actions/unsuppress_power.md

 Lifts the `example:power_dampener` suppression from all three powers.

 > The `source` must match the one used to suppress.
 Unsuppressing with a source that never suppressed that power does nothing — it is not an error, so a typo here fails silently.
 If a power seems stuck off, check that both actions name the same source.

+Name the same power you suppressed.
+Sub-powers of an [`apoli:multiple`](/docs/datapack/powers/multiple) are suppressed *through* their parent, so lifting the parent brings the whole bundle back — you cannot lift one sub-power out of a suppressed parent, and unsuppressing a sub-power directly does nothing while the parent is still off.